cc-backend version 1.5.3

 - Web framework replaced: Migrated from

-gorilla/muxtochias the HTTP router.
-A proper 404 handler is now in place. - MetricStore moved: The
+gorilla/muxtochias the HTTP router. - MetricStore moved: The

 - NATS API Integration: Subscribe to real-time job start/stop events and node